ranjitgautam828-eng/cybersecurity-fundamentals/linux/README.md

 We're going to use a lot of commands.
 Don't retype everything —
 Just press **arrow up** or **arrow down** to scroll through what you typed before.

 ---

-## How to Use This File

-1. Commands are in **alphabetical order** for quick lookup when you forget what you're searching for.

-2. Each entry includes:
-   - Description (If needed)
-   - Basic command use
-   - Common mistakes I've made
-   - Sometimes advanced arguments/options

-3. Concepts (not just commands) are included — like how a command works under the hood.

----